EgoEngineModding/ego.nefsedit/README.md

 - NefsEdit - a Windows Forms application that uses NefsLib.

 ## TODO
-- Fix part 3 writing.
-Need to append bytes to end to get on a 4 byte boundary (?)
 - Verify hash for encrypted nefs (and game.dat headers).
 - Add a recent files list.
 - Allow associating .nefs files with the app, and allow opening an archive via command line.